gpaddis/analytics-renderer/README.md

     ->set('actionField', $actionField)
     ->addProduct($product);

-// Finally, render the impressions as Json on the page and push it to the data layer.
+// Finally, render the impressions as Json in your template and push it to the data layer.
 <script>
 dataLayer.push({
     'ecommerce': {
-        'purchase': $purchase->asJson();
+        'purchase': <?php echo $purchase->asJson(); ?>
     }
 });
 </script>